miklert/zabbix/README.md

 Then configure, setup, prepare the usual way: https://www.zabbix.com/documentation/4.0/manual/installation/install

-# And now, the part wich is unique for this patched version:
+# And now, the part which is unique for this patched version:

-## 1. Set up pollers:
+## 1. Set up asynchronous pollers:

 The two fellows are responsible for async SNMP and AGENT collection: